robopeak/laserkbd/sdkpack/README.txt

   The copyright and license files have been included inside the license folder.

   The prebuilt binaries (*.lib and *.dll) were generated using VS2010 compiler on Win7 x64 system without any modification to the OpenCV library.
+  The prebuilt binaries (*.dylib) were generated using CMake & gcc compiler on MacOS 10.8 x86 without any modification to the source.

 - libusbX (with version 1.0.11)
   You can download its full source code via the following URL: